mikecalvo/msse_seng_5199/week07/messaging.md

 - Available in controllers and services
 - Methods for sending JMS messages to Queues and Topics
 - Provides extension for services to be exposed as JMS endpoints (listeners)

 ---
+# ActiveMQ
+- Can also be downloaded and run seperately from Grails
+- More typical configuration for non-development environments
+- Easy to download and get running
+- Add a bean to Groovy.config that connects to external instance of ActiveMQ

+---
 # JMS Listener example